By NYFA Guest Contributor Grace Carter

-Crowdfunding is a competitive arena; there are a lot of people out there trying to get their film funded by online backers.
+Crowdfunding is a competitive arena; many people are out there trying to get their films funded by online backers.
 To stand out from the crowd, you’ll need to believe in your talent and ability to make the project happen — and prove to people that you’re worth their investment.

 Here are five tips to help you write a convincing crowdfunding pitch for your film.